1-14x0r/electron-react-semantic-ui-app/README.md

 Edit app.js located in your ./src directory to start coding!
 GLHF<3

+### Wishlist
+- Upgrade to latest version of electron and semantic
+- Add documentation tooling
+- Add Eslint, and Pretty
+- Compile and mangle code with Browserify

 #### References
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find the most recent user guide to this project [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md)